Cluster and Node Management

 Example

 Alters the reporting level of various internal metrics across the system, including all nodes.
-For more information on internal metrics, see Statistics Monitoring.
+For details about internal metrics, see Statistics Monitoring.

 To set metrics reporting for individual nodes, see ALTER NODE ALTER METRIC LEVEL.